martinradev/arrow-fp-compression-bench/README.md

 |              | 4     | 145       | 132                    | 205                          | 150                                    |
 |              | 7     | 123       | 122                    | 184                          | 128                                    |
 |              | 10    | 122       | 121                    | 181                          | 127                                    |

+Note that there is a small discrepancy between ZSTD with level 1 and the tables from before for the ADAPTIVE_STREAM_SPLIT_ENCODING.
+The small difference in compression ratio is due to tweaks in the heuristic midway generating the data for the tables.
+Because it takes some time to re-generate the tables, I decided to leave it as it is because the difference is very small.